Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Introduction

+Gravitational lensing offers a complementary probe.
+The formulation developed by Virbhadra and Ellis enabled the study of highly deflected images around asymptotically flat black holes \cite{virbhadra2000schwarzschild,031} and provided the basis for later investigations of relativistic images and strong lensing \cite{033,034,032}.
+The subject has since been extended to a broad range of spacetimes \cite{metcalf2019strong,grespan2023strong,Kuang:2022xjp,Pantig:2022ely,Ovgun:2018fnk}, including black holes in modified gravity \cite{chakraborty2017strong,araujo2025antisymmetric,40,nascimento2024gravitational,heidari2023gravitational} and geometries with nontrivial topology \cite{ovgun2019exact,38.1,38.5,38.2,38.4,Lobo:2020jfl,38.3}.
+Recent work has also emphasized image distortions and the extraction of physical information from strong-lensing observables \cite{virbhadra2024conservation}.

-Perturbations in the vicinity of a black hole trigger damped oscillations that dominate the gravitational--wave signal during the ringdown stage~\cite{Konoplya:2007zx,Konoplya:2013rxa,karmakar2024quasinormal,Konoplya:2019hlu,karmakar2022quasinormal,Konoplya:2011qq,Kokkotas:2010zd}.
-These oscillations are described by quasinormal modes—complex frequencies determined uniquely by the mass, charge, and spin of the black hole.
-The real component of each frequency sets the oscillation rate, whereas the imaginary part dictates how quickly the signal fades.
-Because of this one--to--one dependence, the quasinormal spectrum acts as a fingerprint of the black hole and has been shown to relate closely to both its shadow~\cite{Jusufi:2020dhz} and its greybody spectrum~\cite{Konoplya:2024vuj,Konoplya:2024lir}.
-Although tentative evidence for quasinormal mode detection has been reported, the statistical significance remains under discussion and depends critically on uncertainty management~\cite{Franchini:2023eda}.
-Upcoming observational campaigns by the LIGO, Virgo, and KAGRA collaborations are expected to shed light on this open question.
+Perturbations provide another sensitive probe of black hole geometry.
+Following a disturbance, a black hole undergoes damped oscillations described by quasinormal modes \cite{Konoplya:2007zx,Konoplya:2013rxa,karmakar2024quasinormal,Konoplya:2019hlu,karmakar2022quasinormal,Konoplya:2011qq,Kokkotas:2010zd}.
+The real part of the complex frequency determines the oscillation rate, whereas the imaginary part governs the damping time.
+Quasinormal modes therefore encode characteristic information about the spacetime and are closely related to both the shadow and the greybody spectrum \cite{Jusufi:2020dhz,Konoplya:2024vuj,Konoplya:2024lir}.
+Although tentative evidence for their direct detection has been reported, its statistical significance remains sensitive to uncertainty treatment \cite{Franchini:2023eda}.